-As a freelance developer and tech blogger I need to switch JDK's regularly.
-In the morning, I could be developing a legacy system and in the evening I'm writing an article on a JDK 14 preview feature such as text blocks.
+As a freelance developer and part-time blogger, I need to switch JDKs regularly.
+In the morning, I could be developing a legacy system.
+And in the evening, I'd b writing an article on a JDK preview feature such as text blocks.
+And in the night, I'm working on small PR for openHAB.
 In today's post, I'll share some aliases that I use to easily switch JDK's on my MacBook's.

 Short Introduction to 'java_home'